bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### Onboarding Time `required`

-Select the best estimate for the time needed to implement a given coco.  (hours days, weeks, months)
+Select the best estimate for the time needed to implement a given CoCo: hours, days, weeks, months.

 ### Support Schedule `required`